 About Medical Education

-The office of Medical Education oversees the education and training of medical students at the School of Medicine at UC Irvine, ranked as one of the top 50 U.S. medical schools for research by U.S. News & World Report.
+The office of Medical Education oversees the education and training of medical students at the UC Irvine School of Medicine, ranked as one of the top 50 U.S. medical schools for research by U.S. News & World Report.

 What we do